Right Triangle Calculator

 Calculation example

-Let's assume we have a triangle where the lengths of the two legs are known: a = 3 and b = 4.
-Let's find all the missing values of the triangle.
+Consider a practical example where the lengths of the two legs are known: a = 3 and b = 4.
+Let's find all the remaining measurements for this right triangle.

-First, let's find the length of the hypotenuse c by using the Pythagorean theorem:
+First, we calculate the length of the hypotenuse (c) using the Pythagorean theorem:

 $$c=5$$